Agentic Coding

 Day 3: The Architecture.
 CLAUDE.md lifecycle management.
 The style-vs-architecture rule filter.
 The Highlander Rule for duplication prevention.
 Namespace design.
 Skills as procedural memory.
 Practical: Audit a CLAUDE.md, run a Highlander analysis, write a first skill.

 Day 4: The Process.
 Steel threads as the natural work unit.
 Session lifecycle rituals.
 Scope discipline (when to stop, when not to over-plan).
-Health signals (stagnation detection, methodology transfer).
-Practical: Define and execute a steel thread, establish a session lifecycle, run a stagnation check.
+Then the reckoning: recovering from a regression cascade (the recovery protocol), the generation trap, and the MeetZaya case study — where the coding succeeded but the project failed.
+Practical: Define and execute a steel thread, establish a session lifecycle, and audit a failure against the recovery protocol.

 Assessment Approach

 This course does not use exams or certifications.
-The evaluation framework introduced on Day 1 and applied on Day 5 is the assessment tool.
-It measures capability across 6 dimensions (autonomy level, context engineering support, session continuity, verification and review, team readiness, methodology ecosystem) and produces a profile that attendees use for ongoing self-assessment.
+The evaluation framework introduced on Day 1 is the assessment tool.
+It measures capability across 7 dimensions: the six single-agent dimensions — autonomy level, context engineering support, session continuity, verification and review, team readiness, methodology ecosystem — scored on Day 4, plus a seventh, multi-agent coordination, added on Day 5.
+It produces a profile that attendees use for ongoing self-assessment.

 The course's measure of success: attendees leave with a personal practice roadmap they will actually follow, based on honest assessment of where they are and where the evidence says the gains are largest.